 I love turning leftovers into more meals.
 Here are four suggestions for leftover brisket recipes:

 - Brisket tacos

 - Brisket stuffed peppers, with cheese of course

-The last thing you’d want is to be hospitalized from food poisoning, so be safe and take the temp of your meat.
+For safety, always make sure the internal temperature of any meat is at its minimum safe temperature.
+The last thing you’d want is to be sent to the hospital from food poisoning, so be safe and take the temp of your meat.